mthuong/CX-FE-Assignments/src/question3/INSTRUCTIONS.md

 ### Some must have functionality includes:

-- List user display as Card in left column
+- The list of users is displayed as Card in left column
 - Main workspace will display selected user information and list projects.
 - The layout should always be the full width and height of the viewport, the whole page should never scroll.
 - Both main columns should scroll independently and only vertically when filled with content.